 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - Your child is taken to the room where his procedure will be done.
 The skin on your child's chest where the tube will be inserted is cleaned and covered with sheets.
 He is placed in a position where both your child and his healthcare provider are comfortable.
 Your child is given anesthesia medicine to numb the skin and muscles of his chest or to put your child to sleep.

 - Your child's healthcare provider will make a small incision in your child's chest.
 A tool is used to make an opening through his chest muscle.
 The chest tube will be inserted slowly until it reaches the pleural space.
 Your child's healthcare provider may use a chest ultrasound to guide him during the insertion.
 Once the tube is in place, it is connected to longer tubing, a suction or drainage device, and a container.
 Stitches may be sewn into your child's chest wall to hold the tube in place.
 Tape may also be used to hold the tube in place before it is covered with bandages.

 After your child's procedure:

 Your child will be taken to a room where he can rest after the procedure.
-When caregivers see that your child is okay, he may be allowed to go home.
-If caregivers want your child to stay in the hospital, he will be taken back to his hospital room.
+When healthcare providers see that your child is okay, he may be allowed to go home.
+If healthcare providers want your child to stay in the hospital, he will be taken back to his hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF: